OffShoot Helper

 Clear Sources and Destinations

-, OffShoot clears all Sources and Destinations.
+When set to true, OffShoot clears all Sources and Destinations.

 Set Destinations

-Sets one or multiple Destinations e.g ["/path/to/destinationOne","/path/to/destinationTwo"]
+Sets one or multiple Destinations e.g. ["/path/to/destinationOne","/path/to/destinationTwo"]

 Set Sources